There are an increasing number of tools available to support mental health in schools, so why is AS Tracking different?

 Each of these have their value.
 So how is AS Tracking different and what value does it add?
 Here are five benefits that mark it out.

-All pupil wellbeing assessments use standard survey questions.
-These are direct statements which rely on the accuracy of pupil self-perception and willingness to disclose.
+Pupil wellbeing assessments use direct questions which rely on the accuracy of pupil self-perception and willingness to disclose.
 When used for whole-school screening, these techniques provide low predictive validity- correlations of around 0.4 with actual risks, where publishers provide such data.
 Most of the data is therefore noise not signal.

 Some assessments measure a wide range of pupil engagement factors.
 AS Tracking is designed to identify pupils’ social-emotional emerging risks which are as yet hidden from both the teacher and often the pupil.
 It is frequently described as ‘oracular’ or ‘predictive’ by teachers.